 That transition from anger to resignation is where autonomy dies.
 Not with a bang, but with a slow, grinding acceptance.

 We started something simple: I asked him to notice what his emotional system was actually telling him.
-Not what he thought he should feel, but what his body was encoding beneath the surface.
+Not what he thought he should feel, but what his brain was predicting and what his body was encoding beneath the surface.
 The resentment.
 The feeling of being untrusted despite his efforts.
 The resignation that comes from living inside someone else’s anxiety.

 He’d learned to suppress legitimate anger about his limited autonomy to manage his partner’s anxiety about abandonment.
 He’d become a container for her insecurity—which is another way of saying he’d made her emotional regulation his responsibility.